J-O-B/manage-my-web/readme.md

 #### ***2. Scope:***

 *Functional Requirements:*
-> 1. A user must be capable of signing up to Ripe.
+> 1. A user must be able to browse the website regardless of membership.
-> 2. A user must be capable of editing and deleting their profile.
+> 2. A user must be able to sign up.
-> 3. A user must be capable of adding a recipe to the database.
+> 3. A member must have a profile dedicated to them.
-> 4. A user must be able to communicate with other users.
+> 4. A member must be able to track previous orders.
-> 5. A user must be able to leave comments on recipes.
+> 5. Any user must be able to purchase products.
+> 6. Users must be provided with contact information, and contact forms.
-> 6. A user must be able to add items to their basket.
+> 7. Users must be able to search, sort, and filter products.
-> 7. A user must be able to view the items in their basket, and see a total price.
+> 8. Users must be able to view more about individual products.
-> 8. An admin must have unrestricted access to all data, with the exception of a users password.
-> 9. An admin must be able to see, and reply to "tickets" to address any user needs.
+> 9. Users must be able to quickly add a product from the general products page.
-> 10. An admin must be able to delete users and recipes.
+> 10. Users must be able to view, edit, and remove items in their cart.
+> 11. Users must be provided with receipts after checkout.
+> 12. Users must be provided with a policy page.
+> 13. Users must be provided with a cookie consent popup on initial visit.
+> 14. Users must be able to view tax rates. (currently set to Ireland)

 *Content Requirements:*
-> 1. Content must be relevant to specific recipes.
+> 1. Content must be targetted to specific products and or web design & SEO.
-> 2. Recipes must have the option to show nutritional data.
+> 2. Subscription based products must provide subscription explainer content.
-> 3. Users must have a dashboard where they can see all of their information.
-(Profile page)
+> 3. Users be able to see their data on their dashboard.

 #### ***3. Structure:***
 > * A standard navigation menu available across the entire website.
 With exceptions:
->   1. A user not logged in will see links that promote logging in or signing up.
+>   1. A user not logged in will have the option to sign in, or login.
->   2. A logged in user will see the full range of links available.
+>   2. A logged in user will be able to log out, or view their profile.
->   3. The homepage, whether logged in or not will provide a short list of key links to jump directly to a specific area of the website.
+>   3. A main search bar will provide users with a quick way to search for products.
+>   4. All main links will be provided in a global header, and footer section.
 >
 > * Each screen should provide a limited amount, but quality information to a user to decrease information overload and promote good UX.
 >
 > * All content should be contained in blocks that allow for distinction between certain areas.

 #### ***4. Skeleton:***
-> As this project is centered around a recipe and product database, I decided to mold a website around a required database, rather than the
-> other way around.
+> To create a structure for this website, key areas were identified.
+These areas will provide certain functionality, as well as user facing apps.
 >
 > Key areas were defined for the operation of this website, these areas are:
->   1. Store.
+>   1. Products (both overall views, and individual view).
->   2. Profile / User Pages.
+>   2. Profile / User Dashboard.
->   3. Recipe Pages.
+>   3. About Section.
->   4. Admin Panel.
+>   4. Contact Section & webhook.
+>   5. Cart.
+>   6. Checkout.
+>   7. Subscription Section.
+>   7. Policy Section.
 >
 > Initial wireframes were created, but through the evolution of this project, several designs have been changed, either due to designs not
 > fitting with the surrounding pages, or due to new features being added.